 This expertly crafted hira-gata Tokoname-yaki kyusu (teapot) is made from Tokoname kokudei (黒泥) clay, which has the same properties as the iconic red shudei (朱泥) but is fired in reduction producing a deep black.
-Yōhen (窯変), which means "changed by the kiln", refers to the attractive gradient from bronze to black across the pot caused by specific firing conditions.
+Yōhen (窯変), which means "changed by the kiln", refers to the attractive gradient from bronze/brown to black across the pot caused by specific firing conditions.

 This kyusu's wide, flat shape and small size are specially designed to promote even contact between the leaves and the water, aiding the extraction of umami from high-grade sencha and gyokuro.
 It boasts a wide top opening so you can watch the leaves unfurl as they steep and clean them out more easily.
 This shape's sharp corners are prone to cracking under stress during the throwing and firing processes, so only extremely talented artisans can create them consistently.